rezible/rezible/README.md

 ## What is Rezible?

-Rezible is an open-source platform that aims to evolve the oncall experience for busy teams, with three key offerings:
-1. "Mission Control" - opinionated tooling for important human-facing operational tasks (incident retrospectives, alert quality feedback, shift burden scoring etc)
-2. "Ops Brain" - collection of oncall data & institutional knowledge, queryable via chat/API/MCP
-3. "Oncall AI" - an agentic AI oncall companion that can investigate alerts & work on low-priority tasks
+Rezible is an "intelligence layer" for your operations stack.
+It provides opinionated tooling for important human-facing ops tasks such as incident retrospectives, extracts data & institutional knowledge from said tasks, and uses that knowledge to power an agentic AI oncall companion.

 ## Features
 - 🔗 Integrates with the tools you already use
-- 📟 Mission Control
+- 📟 Oncall Mission Control
+    - 🔥 Incident retrospectives with collaborative, interactive timelines & diagrammatic system analysis
     - 📋 Oncall shift event tracking & annotations
-    - 🔥 Incident retrospectives with collaborative, interactive timelines & visual systems analysis
     - 🗣️ AI-powered post-incident debriefs
     - 🎓 Structured oncall training & onboarding
     - 🗓️ Facilitation of knowledge sharing meetings (e.g. incident review, operations review)